Apply for Consumer Involvement Funds

 Why a Consumer Involvement Fund?

-People with developmental disabilities and their families often lack the necessary resources to attend conferences and trainings that would increase their skills and knowledge as advocates.
-Through the Council's Consumer Involvement Fund, individuals receive financial assistance to support their participation in local, state and national training events.
-By gaining new information and skills, participants are better equipped to advocate for themselves and others.
+People with intellectual or developmental disabilities and their families often lack the necessary resources to attend conferences and trainings, to participate in workgroups, and legislative processes.
+Through the Council’s Consumer Involvement Fund, individuals receive financial assistance to support their participation in such activities.
+By gaining new information, skills, and opportunities, participants are better equipped to advocate for themselves and others.

 How can the funds be used?